| WHY

 that meant the limiting of Tennessee Walking Horse blood.

-receives a factor of V-256.
-A full Saddlehorse or Morgan
+Walking Horse receives a factor of V-256.
+A full Saddlehorse

-receives a factor of V-0.
-Cross breds fall
+or Morgan receives a factor of V-0.
+Cross breds fall between

-between these two extremes depending upon how many crosses
+these two extremes depending upon how many crosses of TWH

 The